pcdslab/ASD-DiagNet/README.md

   e.g. `p_augmentation = False`

-In case of any questions please contact: taban.eslami@wmich.edu
+In case of any questions please contact: fsaeed@fiu.edu